mohammad-rowshan/mohammad-rowshan.github.io/_pages/about.md

  - Hardware architecture design
  - Machine learning

 ---
-### Education

-- **Ph.D. in Electrical Engineering**, Monash University, 2021,
-- **M.Sc. in Integrated Circuit Design Engineering**, The Hong Kong University of Science and Technology (HKUST), 2016,
-- **B.Eng.
-(Hons) in Electrical and Electronic Engineering**, University of Nottingham, 2015 (ranked 1).

-During my doctoral studies, I spent six months at the Telecommunications Circuits Laboratory (TCL) at **École Polytechnique Fédérale de Lausanne (EPFL)**, Switzerland.
-I also have a Bachelor of Science degree in **Industrial Engineering** and work experience in this field.

----
-### Experience
-- **Lecturer**, School of Electrical Engineering and Telecommunications, UNSW Sydney, 2026
-- **Associate Lecturer**, School of Electrical Engineering and Telecommunications, UNSW Sydney, 2023-2025
-- **Research Associate**, School of Electrical Engineering and Telecommunications, UNSW Sydney, 2021-2023
-- **Teaching Associate**, Department of Electrical and Computer Systems Engineering (ECSE), Monash University, 2018-2021

----
 ### Featured Publication
 New Release in IEEE Series on Digital & Mobile Communications